 We all love to spoil our kitties and treat them like royalty.
 But overall, your kitty will be happier and healthier if you give them an additional mental challenge during feeding.
 Cats are meant to hunt, track, and forage for their food.
 Plopping a bowl down in front of them deprives them of using those instincts.

 Try making them work for it, and see if you notice any health benefits within six months or so.
 Your kitty will thank you.

-Have you tried adding any mental challenges during meal time?
+Have you tried adding any mental or physical challenges during your cat’s meal time?
 How did it go?
 Did you notice any improvements in health or behavior?
 Let us know in the comments below!